kuchichan/more-python-hard-way/README.md

-# Zed Shaw's "More Python the hard way solutions"
+# Zed Shaw's "More Python the Hard Way" solutions

 ## Purpose